UNCW-iPlant/The-Validate-Project/Project-Overview/About the CI.md

 #What is iPlant?

-Quite simply, iPlant is a cyberinfrastructure focused on life science research.
+Quite simply, the iPlant Collaborative is a cyberinfrastructure focused on life science research.
 A cyberinfrastructure is data storage, software, high-performance computing, and people
 – organized into systems that solve problems of size and scope that would not otherwise be solvable.
 The iPlant cyberinfrastructure provides a number of resources to scientists including software platforms, analysis tools, and pre-existing datasets.
 In addition, iPlant offers big data storage, computing power, and training and support for new iPlant members or new researchers.